mpi-astronomy/arxiv_display/README.md

-# arxiv_display
+# MPIA Arxiv Display

-born during a science coffee at MPIA, generates screen content for the corridors
+Born during a science coffee at MPIA, this repository generates the screen content for the corridors of the institute.